 More than 1 million American soldiers take part in the Battles of the Meuse-Argonne in France's dense Forest of Argonne and along the Meuse River, making it the American Expeditionary Forces' biggest World War I operation.
 It would leave 26,000 Americans dead, with 120,000-plus casualties—the deadliest battle in U.S. history.
 Joined by the French and aided by tanks and U.S. Air Service planes, the Allies capture tens of thousands of German prisoners and, after four months, Germany finally cedes, beginning its last retreat.

 Battle of Cambrai: September 27 to October 11, 1918

-Part of the Hundred Days Offensive, British and Canadian Corps forces strike a decisive victory in Cambrai in northern France, which had been held by Germany since 1914.
-Surrounded, exhausted and with a disintegrating morale, the Germans face the certainty that the war has been lost.
+As part of the Hundred Days Offensive, British and Canadian Corps forces strike a decisive victory in Cambrai in northern France, which had been held by Germany since 1914.
+Surrounded, exhausted and with disintegrating morale, the Germans face the certainty that the war has been lost.

 Battle of Mons: November 11, 1918